 |1960 and later||67 years old|

 Contrary to what you might think, you don’t have to be a U.S. citizen to be eligible for benefits.
-As long as you’re a legal resident, you’ve paid enough into the Social Security system and you have a SSN, you’re eligible.
+As long as you’re a legal resident, you’ve paid enough into the Social Security system and you have a Social Security number (SSN), you’re eligible.
 The process for obtaining your Social Security card and number will be slightly different depending on your visa and immigration status.
 Visit the Social Security website or your local office to learn about the process for your situation.

 Many people wonder if you can still receive Social Security benefits if you or your spouse also receives a government pension.
 The answer is yes.
 However, it’s possible that your benefit amount will be reduced.
 This is because some state and local government agencies don’t require workers to pay Social Security taxes on their income.
 If you are one of those workers and you’re eligible for a pension from one of those agencies, you may receive a reduced benefit.
 This is the result of a rule the SSA calls the Windfall Elimination Provision.
 Similarly, your spousal/survivor benefits could be reduced by a rule known as the Government Pension Offset.